-The power factor is shown with a (+) positive notation for inductive loads, and a (-) notation for loads which are capacitive.
+positive notation for inductive loads, and a (-) notation for loads which are capacitive.
 If the monitored load is inductive, all three phases should show power factor as positive.
-A negative value will be displayed if the load is capacitive.
+If one or more phases are displayed as "0.01", the current transformer is facing the wrong direction or the leads are reversed (X1 connected to negative).